Chapter 17

 “Lord, help us!” cried Emma, her voice drowned out, save that the one mortal soul close enough to hear took it to heart and doubled down on helping his grandmother along.

 As John closed the yards, the grove rose before him like a great hedge.
-A few lone cedars stood as outliers, behind which lie an impenetrable wall save for an occasional relief choked with bushy boughs that left scarce room for man or beast to pass.
+A few lone cedars appeared as outliers behind which stood a nearly impenetrable wall.

-With no other choice, the Seeker pressed into the laden branches like pushing into a wall of snow.
+With no other choice, the Seeker pressed into the snow-laden branches.
 As he did, he pulled at the lead and his faithful giant followed.
-Instinctually, the twins curled up in their boxes beneath the buffalo cloak, shielding themselves as best they could from passing branches dumping loads of snow.
-It was a situation tolerable only because the displaced snow did not come down with the momentum of before and therefore did not drive into their clothing.
+Instinctually, the twins curled up in their boxes beneath the buffalo cloak, shielding themselves as best they could from the branches that dragged against the giant’s sides.
+It was a situation tolerable only because the snow that came in on them did not come with the momentum of before.

 As a campsite it didn’t look like much, what with broken bits and pieces of spruce branches cluttering its makeup.
-The Kasskatchens, however, recognizing its potential immediately, knew it to be nothing less than their mortal salvation.
+Still, the Kasskatchens recognized its potential immediately—it was their mortal salvation.

-Ellie scarcely heard John over the roar of the wind in the trees but she understood her work was done.
+Even with sharp ears, Ellie didn’t hear John so much as she read his lips and facial expression, such was the roar of the wind in the trees.
+She understood he was commending her.
 She knew they had reached safety.

 “Oh John,” Laureal cried, coming forward, shocked to see him caked from head to toe.

 “Look after the twins,” was all he said, his voice raised only that she might hear, for although the cedars blocked the wind, the storm yet roared in a great continuous blast, thundering throughout the forest.
-And even in that protected enclave, snow-filled drafts danced like specters, this way and that.
+And even in that protected enclave, snow-filled drafts came dancing like specters over the hedge-like walls.

-Jessie came forward, a special tool in hand, taken from the sled, she used it to paddle and comb the snow quickly from John.
-She then stripped off his coat and shook it out while John and Laureal hurriedly brushed off his underlayers.
+Jessie came forward, a special tool in hand, taken from the sled; she used it to paddle and comb the heaviest snow quickly from John.
+She then stripped off his coat, shaking and beating it out while John and Laureal hurriedly brushed off his underlayers.
 The twins underwent a similar process, after which they were re-bundled and returned to the packsaddle, their place of warmth and safety for the time being.

 Jessie and Laureal used spears to knock snow from boughs, then forced their way between the branches and set to sawing and chopping with bucksaw and hatchets.
-It was down low, tight, and difficult work but became easier as they opened up a natural den.
+The work was down low, tight, and difficult but became easier as they opened up a natural den.
 John finished his ax work and joined Cody in clearing the ground and piling firewood.
-Mia and Emma gathering boughs from where Laureal and Jessie had tossed them and, continuing together with help from John and Cody, they trimmed the boughs, laid them out in a bed, and erected the tent on top with its door facing the opening to the den that had been carved from the hedge with a supply of firewood piled to one side.
+Mia and Emma gathered boughs from where Laureal and Jessie had tossed them, and continuing together with help from John and Cody, they trimmed and laid out the boughs and erected the tent on top, its door facing the opening to the den that had been carved from the hedge, a supply of firewood piled to one side.

 Ellie hunkered down and slept in a standing stupor.
 The dogs curled up in the snow like huskies.
 The humans entered their den by crouching under the boughs and crawling onto a carpet of caribou blankets.
-Old blankets, not fit for the tent, dog beds almost but still more thick than thin, laid atop fir boughs.
-Humbling it was, and yet, what with such a crazy change of fortune, great feelings of relief and hope prevailed as everyone gathered in like a huddle of football players with the wind playing the role of a roaring crowd.
+Old blankets, not fit for the tent, dog beds almost but still thicker than thin, lain atop fir boughs.
+Humble it was, and yet, what with such a crazy change of fortune, great feelings of relief and hope prevailed as everyone gathered in like a huddle of football players, the wind playing the role of a roaring crowd—

 “I could not have foreseen this,” Emma began with enthusiasm, “but here we are with the opportunity for a hot meal.”
 And continuing somewhat loudly as necessary, “Cody, bring some firewood in.
 Laureal, get a small cook fire going here,” pointing to the center of the floor.
 “Jessie and Mia, retrieve what we need from the sled to make an early supper.
 John, if you would please, cut several large pieces of wood to ring our fire and lay your grill across.
 Laureal and Mia, once the fire is going, bring the twins in.
 Okay, now let’s all join hands.
 And Jessie, if you would please?”

-With heads bowed, Jessie lifted her voice that all may hear earnest words of thanks.
+With heads bowed, Jessie lifted her voice so that all may hear heartfelt words of thanks.

-Thanks to good preparations Laureal did not have to search for fire fodder in a blizzard but instead used from emergency stores.
-Soon a fire was going and, not very long after, hot porridge steamed and warmed their cores.
-Close around their little fire they sat.
-Meanwhile, stray snowflakes, having filtered down from above, floated about here and there in their makeshift den.
-And although the small cook fire didn’t produce a lot of heat, hot porridge and, most importantly, the quality of their winter armor went a long way in keeping the family alive.
+Thanks to good preparations, Laureal did not have to search for fire fodder in a blizzard but instead used from emergency stores.
+Soon a fire was going, and not long after, hot porridge warmed their cores.
+Close around their little fire, they sat in their makeshift den.
+Stray snowflakes, no bigger than gnats, floated about, having filtered down from above.
+The small cook fire didn’t produce much heat, but hot porridge and, most importantly, the quality of their winter armor went a long way in keeping the family alive.

 “How did you find this place?”
-Cody asked, looking to John.
+Cody asked, looking at John.

 “I just stumbled on it.”